Updated: Mar 10

 Viewpoint at Achamore Gardens ©MDHarding

 Getting to the Isle of Gigha

 We drove from Edinburgh via Inveraray, to the port of Tayinloan which took 4 hours with a brief rest stop at Bonnie & Ben Cafe on the shores of Loch Lomond - Tarbet.
-Some of the public toilets are closed during off season, while others are for customers only.
-There is a large car park, options to cruise on Loch Lomond and the public toilets are available throughout most of the year.
+Some of the public toilets are closed during the off-season, while others are for customers only.
+There is a large car park, options to cruise on Loch Lomond and public toilets are available throughout most of the year.

 We had just pulled up (2.55pm) just as the light turned green, signaling cars to drive onto the CalMac (Caledonian MacBrayne) ferry.
-For this particular ferry you just rock on up and pay once on-board.
-On the twenty minute journey you can relax inside or enjoy the views from top deck.
+For this particular ferry, you just rock on up and pay once on board.
+On the twenty-minute journey, you can relax inside or enjoy the views from the top deck.